bit-current/dtune/docs/tutorial.md

 # DTune Miner + Validator Tutorial: Running Miner, Averager, and Validator

-This tutorial will guide you through the process of setting up and running a federated learning system with three main components: miner, averager, and validator.
+This tutorial will guide you through the process of setting up and running a a node on the dtune subnet.
 We'll cover two methods of execution: using Docker and running the scripts manually.

 ## Prerequisites